-The Department of Information Studies offers a Master of Science in Education degree in Technology and Performance Improvement Studies.
-The purpose of the degree in Technology and Performance Improvement Studies is to prepare professionals to systematically evaluate situations and implement appropriate solutions in order to improve performance at the level of the worker, work, workplace, or world.
+The Department of Information Studies offers a Master of Science degree in Technology and Performance Improvement Studies.
+The purpose of the degree is to prepare professionals to systematically evaluate situations and implement appropriate solutions in order to improve performance at the level of the worker, work, workplace, or world.
 The program puts heavy emphasis on the integration of the theories and practices in the areas of human performance technology (HPT), information and communications technology (ICT), and quality management and is aligned with the published standards of the International Society for Performance Improvement (ISPI).
 The program prepares students for positions such as managers and directors of information technology, performance improvement specialists, educational technologists, trainers, eLearning specialists, consultants, network administrators, systems analysts, security and intelligence analysts and a variety of other professions.